HOW WE WORK

 CONFIDENTIALITY

 This work requires candor, and candor requires discretion.
-What you bring stays private.
-I do not publish named client stories or testimonials for this work.
+What you bring stays between you and me.

-If your company sponsors the engagement, you and I agree in advance what, if anything, is shared.
+If your company sponsors the engagement, you and I decide up front what, if anything, is shared — the goals, the structure, a high-level summary of outcomes, but never session content or personal material.

 This is always your engagement.